 Greece’s seasonally adjusted (SA) GDP rose by 4.4 percent quarter-on-quarter (QoQ) in the first quarter (Q1) of 2021 after an upward revised increase of 3.4 percent in the previous quarter, provisional estimates from the Hellenic Statistical Authority (ELSTAT) revealed on Friday.

 With many large corporates having now reported their financials for the first quarter (Q1), the results showed them continuing to feel the squeeze to both their top and bottom lines.

 The International Monetary Fund completed the latest round of discussions with the Greek authorities, in the context of the Article IV consultations, and the staff remarks were released on Wednesday.

 The Greek authorities overcame one more hurdle in the post-programme surveillance process as the European Commission released on Wednesday the tenth report since the final programme was completed in the summer of 2018.

-Greece’s manufacturing PMI slipped to 48.7 points in October from 50 points in September, according to the latest data from Markit.
+Greece’s manufacturing PMI rose to 58 points in May from 54.4 points in April, signalling that the sector is poised for a strong rebound, according to the latest data from Markit.

-Net deposit movements in the Greek banking system were positive by 1.16 billion euros in September, up notably from inflows of 421 billion euros in August, Bank of Greece (BoG) figures revealed on Tuesday.
+Net deposit movements in the Greek banking system continued to grind higher, increasing by 2.96 billion euros in April, compared with inflows of 1.65 billion euros in March, Bank of Greece (BoG) figures revealed.